-In its first six years, the center has received $10 million in state appropriations and supported 92 water quality projects.
-More than 95 percent of funding has gone directly to support research.
+Since 2013, the center has received more than $13.6 million in state appropriations and supported 115 water quality projects.
+More than 95 percent of the funding has gone directly to support research.
 Significant additional leveraging of center-supported projects comes through additional federal, state and private funding,

-- Held annual meetings and teleconferences with the INRC Advisory Council.
+- Holding annual meetings and teleconferences with the INRC Advisory Council.

-- Led collaboration across Iowa's three Regents Universities and agencies, including USDA, IDNR and IDALS.
+- Leading nutrient-related water quality research collaboration across Iowa's three Regents Universities and agencies, including USDA, IDNR and IDALS.

-- Supported more than 92 research projects in the following categories: Nutrient Management, Edge-of-Field, Land Management and Multi-Objective.
+- Supporting 115 research projects in the following categories: Nutrient Management, Edge-of-Field, Land Management and Multi-Objective.

-- Created an innovative, interactive Iowa Water Quality Research map that features INRC projects and other water quality research around the state.
+- Creating an innovative, interactive Iowa Water Quality Research map that features INRC projects and other water quality research around the state.

-- Increased communications about Iowa nutrient research through development of an upgraded website with additional online resources and expanded other outreach through regular news articles, a seminar series, research-related tours and networking, stakeholder meetings, webinars and other presentations.
+- Increasing communications about Iowa nutrient research through development of an upgraded website with additional online resources and expanding other outreach through regular news articles, a seminar series, research-related tours and networking, stakeholder meetings, webinars and other presentations.